 Luckily brands are becoming conscious and transparent about their processes, and consumers are paying more attention to where their clothes come from.
 We also increasingly find clothing made from more sustainable natural resources like bamboo, hemp, and soy.

 No one wants to contribute to landfills, poison the air, or threaten natural resources.
 If these issues have been on your mind, here are some ideas to help you protect the environment and ease your conscience, while still enjoying your fashion and style.

 1. Many leading designers are passionate about using sustainable materials in their fashion lines.
 If this is important to you too, do your research to learn more.
-Some search terms to use are “sustainable fashion”, “Eco-friendly fashion”, and “vegan fashion”.
-For example H&M has launched its ‘Conscious Collection’ made from recycled materials, and Stella McCartney does not use leather.
+Some search terms to use are “sustainable fashion”, “eco-friendly fashion”, and “vegan fashion”.

 4. Before you go shopping for more things, know what you need.
 Do a wardrobe review to see what you have and what’s missing.
 A few well-chosen items may be all you need to get the maximum out of your wardrobe.
 It’s important to buy the best quality you can afford, and buy less.
 If it’s more expensive, you will think twice before buying, make better choices, and love what you have.